 Ross started driving in 1996 and passed his motorcycle test in 2006.
 After enjoying several years of touring and riding, he decided that he wanted to improve his riding skills and so completed an IAM Advanced Riding course, passing his test in June 2019.
 He found that the IAM process was a great benefit to his riding and consequently, decided to progress towards National bike Observer which allows him to share the skills and knowledge, that he acquired through the IAM course, with others.

 Wayne started driving 1985 when he was with the Royal Air Force and 10 years later, obtained his motorcycle license when serving in Anglesey.
 He has ridden a bike all over UK from Land’s End to Shetland and really enjoys the rural roads in Aberdeenshire.
 Some of his rides have been associated with charity events and is also a current participating member of the local NERVS Blood Bikes charity.
 In fact, it was through Blood Bikes that Wayne committed to an IAM Course for Advanced Riding and came into contact with other AAM bikers.
-He found that riding with AAM was most enjoyable and was more than happy when asked to join our team as an Observer; he is currently under training for becoming a Local Observer.
+He found that riding with AAM was most enjoyable and was more than happy when asked to join our team as an Observer; he is currently training to become a Local Observer.

 Wayne was also elected to the Committee for 2020.

 We are awaiting details from Neil Taylor who will become a car Local Observer, David Kerr Kenneth Henderson and Michael Gibson who are working towards bike Local Observer and Michael Gibson who will become a bike National Observer.